sagemath/sagewiki_to_gh-2022-10-10/Foundation.md

 == The SAGE Mathematics Foundation ==

+SAGE clearly needs a '''SAGE Foundation'''.

 There is already something called [http://thesagefoundation.org/ The SAGE foundation] in New Jersey.
-The financial section of their website is interesting, since they post several relevant IRS documents.
+(The financial section of their website is interesting, since they post several relevant IRS documents.)

+   QUESTION 1: Can I create another "SAGE Foundation", or do foundation names have to be unique?
+This is basically a question about IRS tax codes, I think.

 == Mission Statement ==